Reporting on K-12 Glossary of Terms

 Five-year completion rates are not produced at the school level, as outmigration adjustments (to account for students leaving the province) cannot be estimated from Ministry data.
 The district in which a student last attended school in Years 1 through 5 is assigned to the district cohort from which the Five-Year Completion Rate is determined.

 For a more information, see Completion Rate or the Friendly Guide to the Completion Rate.

 Foundation Skills Assessment (FSA)

-The Foundation Skills Assessment is an annual province-wide assessment of all B.C. students’ academic skills in grades 4 and 7, and provides parents, teachers, schools, school districts and the Ministry of Education with important information on how well students are progressing in the foundation skills of Reading, Writing, and Numeracy.
+The Foundation Skills Assessment is an annual province-wide assessment of all B.C. students’ academic skills in grades 4 and 7, and provides parents, teachers, schools, school districts and the Ministry of Education with important information on how well students are progressing in the foundation skills of Literacy (composed of separate reading and writing components until the 2021/2022 school year) and Numeracy.

 French Language Programs

 Includes educators who work full-time in a school district.

 The proportion of 'full time' that the student is considered to be.
 A value of 1.0 indicates full-time enrolment.